-Ground covers are low-lying plants (and often vigorous spreaders), usually chosen with aesthetic considerations in mind and requiring minimal maintenance.
-If they are projected to cover large expanses of ground on the landscape, the initial cost will be much greater than for sowing grass seed, but ground covers may save you money in the long run, as expenses such as tune-ups for lawn mowers will be eliminated.
+When covering large expanses of ground on the landscape, the initial cost will be much greater than for sowing grass seed, but ground covers may save you money in the long run, as expenses such as extensive feeding, watering, and lawnmower fuel and maintenance are eliminated.